Invoices-Manager/Invoices-Manager-Windows/README.md

 ✔️ Clean and modern UI<br/>
 ✔️ User friendly / beginner friendly<br/>
 ✔️ BackUp function<br/>
+✔️ Auto BackUp function<br/>
 ✔️ Many filter methods<br/>
+✔️ File database is optimal so that other programs can also use it<br/>

 ## Images: